hanselcui/hanselcui.github.io/_pages/about.md

 Previously, I graduated from Harbin Institute of Technology, Computer Science, in 2022.

 In June-Sep, 2023, I interned in PCG, Tencent as an algorithm engineer.
+Now I'm visiting at Westlake NLP Group (leaded by Prof. Yue Zhang).

 **Update** :